-For purposes of determining the Value Bank, our portfolio of Ground Leases is valued based on the aggregate original historical cost basis of our Ground Leases.
-As noted above, Value Bank is the aggregate Combined Property Value associated with our Ground Leases in excess of the aggregate original cost basis of our Ground Leases.
+For purposes of determining a current estimate of the unrealized capital appreciation in our owned residual portfolio, our portfolio of Ground Leases is valued based on the original aggregate cost basis of our Ground Leases.
+As noted above, the estimated unrealized capital appreciation is the aggregate Combined Property Value associated with our Ground Leases in excess of the original aggregate cost basis of our Ground Leases.